 To celebrate International Women’s Day, we meet influential women who impact the way we shop, cook and think about food.

-Name a female chef or mentor who has in some way inspired your career – and explain why.
+Name a female chef or mentor who has in some way inspired your career.

 If you could change anything about the opportunities for women in food today, what would it be?